vincentbernat/ssl-dos/README.md

    RSA, DH, DSS, ECDH, ECDSA.
 If it is not able to do any handshake, you need to check if your certificate is compatible with the given cipher suite.
 Check with `openssl s_client` and `openssl s_server`.

+ - `iptables.sh` is a set of iptables rule to help avoid SSL DoS.